MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-dataset.md

 #### .pbi\

 A sub-folder that includes the following files used by Power BI Desktop.
-These files aren't considered part of the core item definition:
+These files aren't considered part of the core artifact definition:

 ###### localSettings.json